LoAT-developers/LoAT/docs/index.md

 # Build

-think about using one of our [releases](https://github.com/loat-developers/LoAT/releases) instead
+Think about using one of our [releases](https://github.com/loat-developers/LoAT/releases) instead.
+If that's not an option, proceed as follows:
 1. install [Docker](https://www.docker.com/)
 2. download the latest docker container with pre-installed dependencies via `docker pull loat/loat-base:$VERSION`
 3. log in to the docker container via `docker run -it loat/loat-base:$VERSION bash`